carschandler/rlsnake/report/main.typ

   linebreak()
 }

-// Unsure if we should have a table of contents or not...
 #outline(indent: auto)

 #pagebreak()

 = Introduction <intro>
-// Objective and Motivation

 In real-world reinforcement learning applications for Markov processes, it is typically impossible to have total access to the underlying state of the